shoeffner/mthesis/src/introduction.md

 #### Photographs from Pexels

-During the development of Gaze, several photographs of faces differing in backgrounds, poses, lightings, and other conditions, are used.
+During the development of \Gaze{}, several photographs of faces differing in backgrounds, poses, lightings, and other conditions, are used.
 Unless otherwise noted, all photographs in this thesis are either taken by the author or downloaded from the website [Pexels](https://pexels.com).
 Pexels releases all images into the public domain, using the +CC0 license.
 This allows